webdevelopers-eu/javascript-dna/README.md

 You can register only one fetcher for each URI scheme.

-To register your own URL rewritting function use this syntax
+To register your own fetcher use this syntax
 ```javascript
   dna({
       'fetcher': {